 As Paul Cezanne said, "an art which isn't based on feeling isn't an art at all ... feeling is the principle, the beginning and the end; craft, objective, technique - all these are in the middle".

-And so our children express themselves, use their own style and voice to share their feelings and emotions.
+And so our children express themselves, use their own style and voice to share their feelings and emotions, to generate ideas, to explore line, shape, tone, texture pattern and colour and to evaluate and analyse.

 We also look to give the children authentic experiences, taking part in the major projects with the Science Museum and Tate over the years.